guavestudios/FormSave-Bundle/README.md

 # Form Save Bundle

-This contao module saves forms configured with the save form field to the `tl_save_form` table.
+This contao module saves forms configured with the save form field to the `tl_form_save` table.

 ## Requirements